blackhillsinfosec/Wifi-Forge/docs/labs.md

 # WPS Pixie Dust Attack

+***Note: if wifite fails to detect the network, exit the lab and close all xterm windows before restarting***

-To begin the WPA 2 lab, select it from the menu; the following should appear on your screen:
+To begin the WPS lab, select it from the menu; the following should appear on your screen:
 ![image](https://github.com/her3ticAVI/Wifi-Forge/assets/95513994/a3757ea5-4912-42d4-9198-a1f4da094c3c)

 The network of this lab consists of an attacker machine "a," from which we will launch our attacks from, and our victim machine.
-Open an xterm session on your attacker machine.
+If an xterm session doesn't automatically open, run the following command to open one:
 ```
 xterm a
 ```
 ![image](https://github.com/her3ticAVI/Wifi-Forge/assets/95513994/5530e622-ba36-41e8-afd8-6dc0ba0195e3)

+Wi-Fi protected setup is a feature on some routers that allows a user to connect to an AP without manually entering the network key within a certain timeframe of pushing the WPS button.
+While this feature is convienent for quickly connecting to a network, it also comes with vulnerabilities that easily allow an attacker into the network.

+To demonstrate, we will use wifite.

 Now run wifite -wps, it may take a while to locate the network.
 ![image](https://github.com/her3ticAVI/Wifi-Forge/assets/95513994/3a1330f5-45a7-4291-b1ce-9f06727f6af7)